Harold9568/Harold9568.github.io/_pages/about.md

 - Does Incongruence Matter?
 Gender and Age in Officer-Civilian Inter-Actions
   - _American Society for Public Administration’s 2025 Annual Conference_, Washington, USA.
   (**The Runner-Up Award for Best Student Paper** in the Section on Chinese Public Administration of ASPA)
 - Does Emotional Consistency Matter?
 A Study of Profile Image and Narrative Text in the Loan-based Crowdfunding
   - _CNAIS 2024_, Oct 2024, Tianjin, China
   - _CNIES 2024_, Oct 2024, Beijing, China
 - Words meet photos:  How Image-text Thematic Consistency Effect Crowdfunding Success
   - _ICIS 2024_, Dec 2024, Bangkok, Thailand
+- Information Strategy in Platform Competition
+  - _PACIS 2025_, JUL 2025, Kuala Lumpur, Malaysia

 Academic Services
 ------